+Do you wonder why other people don’t seem to struggle with wanting to eat more?
 Ever wished your body could just naturally know that it has had enough food and turn off the desire to eat?
-Do you wonder why other people don’t seem to struggle with wanting to eat more? or why most animals aren’t getting fat?

 It could be that you carry a genetic variant in the leptin receptor gene which is linked to not feeling as full or satisfied by your meal – and thus tend to eat just a little bit more.
-This would be a survival advantage when times were lean and the only things to eat were unappetizing, but in this modern era with highly palatable foods in easy abundance, it can lead to gaining weight.
+This may have been a survival advantage when times were lean and the only things to eat were unappetizing.
+Not the case in our modern era with highly palatable foods in easy abundance!

-Leptin, a hormone produced mainly by fat cells, signals to the hypothalamus in the brain that you have enough stored energy already and don’t need to eat.
+Leptin is a hormone produced mainly by fat cells.
+It signals to the hypothalamus in the brain that you have enough stored energy already and don’t need to eat.

 Leptin is the full signal, and it opposes ghrelin, the ‘hunger hormone’.
 Together, these two hormones regulate appetite and balance energy expenditure in the body.

 When you go on a low-calorie diet, leptin increases, telling your brain that you are in starvation and need to conserve energy, lowering your metabolic rate.
 One way that this happens is through leptin signaling in the hypothalamus to decrease thyroid hormone levels.

 Leptin is the signaling hormone, but that signal has to be received by the neuronal cells.
 For people who are overweight or obese, there is usually plenty of leptin being produced in the fat cells, but often the leptin signal is not being received.
 Some researchers theorize that people can be leptin resistant — when your brain stops getting the signal that you are at the right level of stored energy.

 Details on how the leptin receptor works in the hypothalamus: